Trikcode/AirBnB_clone/README.md

 * <b>methods:</b> save() and to_json()

 * <b>models/engine</b> directory will contain all storage classes (using the same prototype).
 For the moment you will have only one: file_storage.py**

+<h2> Steps </h2>

+<h3>The console</h3>

+* create your data model
+* manage (create, update, destroy, etc) objects via a console / command interpreter
+* store and persist objects to a file (JSON file)

+The first piece is to manipulate a powerful storage system.
+This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
+This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.

+This abstraction will also allow you to change the type of storage easily without updating all of your codebase.

+The console will be a tool to validate this storage engine.

+<h2> Web static </h2>

+* learn HTML/CSS
+* create the HTML of your application
+* create template of each object